 - liaise with Schools Online operators and teachers of Stage 1 subjects that are to be moderated to ensure enrolment data is correct and entered by the enrolment due date

-- ensure that teachers are aware of the subject's moderation date and that they plan their learning and assessment programs so that all tasks, or all except the final task, are marked and available for moderation by the due date
+- ensure that teachers are aware of the subject's sample submission due date and that they plan their learning and assessment programs so that all tasks, or all except the final task, are marked and available for moderation by the submission due date

 - ensure their school submits moderation materials for each subject requested for moderation - irrespective of the number of classes for that subject in the school

 - ensure that results presented at moderation reflect the school's application of the performance standard by all teacher for the subject(s) to be moderated

 - oversee the process of uploading teacher packs and student samples to Schools Online.

 - if requested by the SACE Board, nominates teacher(s) to act as moderators

 - ensures nominated teachers are aware of their nomination, agree to follow the 'Guidelines for moderators and supervisors' and are released to participate in moderation on the date(s) listed in the moderation schedule